 - Peter (Stephen Dunham), Vic's chauvinistic replacement

-- Tina Haven (Alison Munn), Holly's female confidante & bad influence
+- Tina Haven (Allison Munn), Holly's female confidante & bad influence

 - Ben Sheffield (David de Lautour), a musician Holly meets in Europe

 are exactly that